Israel vows to pursue Syria operations until Iran leaves - France 24

 "They have to leave Syria," Bennett said.

+The Israeli defence minister said Iran should be more concerned with its own citizens and mounting domestic problems.

-"They have enough problems at home with the coronavirus (and) the collapsing economy," he said about Iran.
+"They have enough problems at home with the coronavirus (and) the collapsing economy," he said.

+Iran on Tuesday announced that confirmed coronavirus infections had reached almost 100,000 in the Islamic republic while the overall death toll from COVID-19 topped 6,000.

+Iran is facing economic hardship that worsened after US President Donald Trump withdrew from a landmark nuclear clear and reimposed unilateral sanctions on Tehran in 2018, targeting key oil and banking sectors.

-Bennett said Iran "used to be an asset for the Syrians... but now it's a burden".
+"It used to be an asset for the Syrians, it helped Assad deal with Daesh, but now it's a burden," he said, referring to IS.

+The overnight attacks in Syria were the latest in a spate of strikes on Israel's neighbour.

-On Friday, the Observatory said Israeli strikes hit a missile depot belonging to Iran-backed Hezbollah in central Syria.
+On Friday, the Observatory said Israeli raids hit a missile depot in eastern Syria that belonged to Hezbollah, the Iran-backed Lebanese movement that fought a war with Israel in 2006.

+That strike came a day after Germany designated Hezbollah a "Shiite terrorist organisation," winning applause from the Israeli government.

+Israel and the United States have long designated Hezbollah as a terrorist group.

 And last week, Israel was accused of hitting pro-regime positions in Syria at least three times.